-Maxine was born on April 25, 1948 into a prominent family of potters on Jemez Pueblo: grandmother Persingula Gachupin, mother Marie G. Romero and sister Laura Gachupin.
-Later came daughters Dominique and Camilla Toya, all of whom were and are respected, prize-winning artists.
+Maxine was born in April 1948, into a prominent family of potters on Jemez Pueblo: grandmother Persingula Gachupin, mother Marie G. Romero and sister Laura Gachupin.
+Later came daughters Dominique and Camilla Toya, all of whom were and are respected, prize-earning artists.

-Marie learned from some of the best potters in Jemez Pueblo and began producing pottery in 1971.
-In addition to being an award-winning potter, Maxine has also had a distinguished career as an educator in the Jemez Pueblo school system.
+Marie learned from some of the best potters in Jemez Pueblo and began producing pottery herself in 1971.
+In addition to being an award-earning potter, Maxine has also had a distinguished career as an educator in the Jemez Pueblo school system.

-She signs her pottery as: "Maxine Toya, Jemez", followed by the corn symbol to denote her Corn Clan origin.
+She signs her pottery as: "Maxine Toya, Jemez", followed by the corn symbol to denote her Corn clan heritage.